What is “Authenticity” in Tantra?

 We all have to start where we are.
 It won’t help you or anyone else to pretend to be what you’re not.
-You can’t make progress like this, if you don’t acknowledge your own limitations, and you can end up with a kind of split personality or “spiritual ego” where on the outside everything seems so enlightened and beautiful, while on the inside… not so much.
+You can’t progress like this if you don’t acknowledge your limitations.
+You can end up with a kind of split personality or “spiritual ego” where everything seems so enlightened and beautiful on the outside.
+While on the inside… not so much.

 Anywhere there is darkness within you, eventually the light will have to go, and if you don’t go there willingly then sooner or later those currents of unconsciousness will make their presence known.
 In the realm of personality, there is always work to do.
 Tendencies to be purified and harmonized, contractions to be released, attitudes to be cultivated…

 Imperfection is a fact.
 We have to be able to look at it.
 And at the same time, the perfection is there.
 The form is absolutely perfect at all times, a manifestation of that essence which is beyond good or bad, beyond time and beyond any need to improve itself.
 Here we have to be careful not to take this idea into a spiritual bypass.

 So many times I’ve heard people use snappy phrases like “I’m just being true to myself” or “Everything is already perfect” as an excuse to continue in behavior that is harmful to others.
 This is what happens when you try to take a reality beyond understanding and reduce into something the mind can grasp.
 In this, we lose the sacred paradox, the dance of samsara and nirvana.
 Suffering and bliss, brokenness and wholeness, that when woven together form the fabric of reality itself.